 This is a hands-on class emphasizing assessment and corrective techniques.
 The student will learn evaluation of presenting conditions and have an understanding of causal factors that contribute to musculoskeletal deviations.
-Integration of all treatment modalities studied and all skills acquired will be coupled with the appropriate application.
-Medical history taking, S.O.A.P. notes, focusing on specific problems and their treatment will be addressed.
-Prerequisites: MSTN121, SCIN111
+Integration of all treatment modalities

 MSTN134 Self Care and Stress Management Techniques 2 Credits